blank1729/blank1729/README.md

 Hi! 👋, I am **blank**, happy to see you here

 ### Here are few things about me
-- 🌱 I’m currently learning golang and backend webdev
+- 🌱 I’m currently building a redis clone in golang and trying to compile linux kernel
-- 👯 I’m looking to collaborate on anything realted to golang
+- 👯 I’m looking to for a frontend or backend internship or entry level software developer job
-- 💬 You can talk to me about Open Source Software, Linux, Books, PC games
+- 💬 You can talk to me about Open Source Software, Linux Kernel, Books, PC games,

-*I will add few more line later*